 Reflecting through the years, what stands out most for me from the ITSM toolsets I’ve experienced is that they were historically often complicated to use, manage, and upgrade.
 And when it comes to their implementation, it required a wealth of resources, including people, time, and vast sums of money.

-Luckily for us, things have moved on and, with the introduction of cloud technology and Software-as-a-service (SaaS) delivery model, it’s now so much simpler to implement a modern ITSM tool.
-Below I offer my top five tips to making your next ITSM tool implementation a success.
+Luckily for us, things have moved on and, with the introduction of cloud technology and Software-as-a-service (SaaS) delivery model, it’s now so much simpler to implement modern ITSM software.
+Below I offer my top five tips to making your next ITSM software implementation a success.

 In my experience, this role is crucial and often underestimated when planning and implementing new software or technology.
 The advocate will take on key activities and act as a broker between project managers, service desk managers, and analysts.
 Anyone in any position can perform this role, although they must be tenacious and promote the benefits of the implementation and product at all times.